 Aigerim is a near total mystery.
 He fought her during his challenge matches, but she didn’t speak beyond what was necessary, and like Sabra he hasn’t interacted with her since joining up.
 He remembers hearing that she’s not a particularly strong trainer, but more focused on other things; she was apparently studying city planning and infrastructure before either Surge convinced her to join his gym, or she became motivated to study pokemon battles.

 That knowledge keeps Blue from being surprised when she suddenly turns to him.
 “Maybe he’ll see it,” Aigerim taps the edge of the table with her knuckles.
 “We’re considering where a new hospital should go to replace the one destroyed in the attack.
 Any suggestions?”

-Blue steps forward slowly, eyes on the holographic model, and after just a moment he recognizes the part they’re focused on.
+Blue steps forward slowly, eyes on the holographic model, and after just a moment he recognizes the area they’re focused on.
 He’s not likely to forget the part of the city where Aiko died.

 “What’s wrong with the original location?” he asks, and is pleased to hear that his voice sounds casual despite the sudden dryness in his throat, the tightness in his chest.
 Out of the corner of his eye, he sees Sabra watching him, but he dismisses the thoughts associated with that and just focuses on Aigerim.

 “That should be part of your answer,” she says, rotating the map and zooming in to the hospital campus.
 “Unless that is your answer.”

 “No,” Blue says, and swallows.
 “Zoom back out?”

 She does so, and Blue tries to focus past the upsurge of confusion and pain, frustration and anger, grief and betrayal.
 The hospitals are highlighted a certain color, and he can see a spot that’s more central between the other hospitals around the one that had collapsed (with Aiko inside it (and Red out)).